aaronksaunders/scs-backbonetest1/README.md

-##Sample Appcelerator Alloy Mobile Project
+##Sample Appcelerator Alloy Mobile Project for Howard U SCS Cross-Platform Mobile App Dev Class

 * Project is based off of the default 2 Tab template available in Titanium Studio.
 * Project is a sample demonstrating the use of a restApi sync adapter along with Model/Collection Databinding to a TableView